MyBlockcities/MORAccelerator/README.md

 The Morpheus Accelerator will improve discoverability and accessibility of developer tools that accelerate builders.

 ## Use Case Curation
 The Morpheus Accelerator will curate impactful use cases within the community to inspire builders.
+You can review and contribute to the [Morpheus Smart Agent Use Cases](https://docs.google.com/spreadsheets/d/18-6Hxe59Rc6vXTEkyFUgeRZsI0PjdJYk715bx6eSD14/edit?gid=0#gid=0) being curated by the community.

 ## MOR20 Fair Launch
 The Morpheus Accelerator will enable the MOR20 Fair Launch standard and serve as a resource for projects seeking to understand how MOR20 Fair Launch can be used for project incubation.